tyrelh/kattis-skeletons/README.md

-# Skeleton Projects for Various Languages
+# Kattis Skeleton Projects for Various Languages
 Well, like the title says.